YeZhang1996/CS227Project/README.md

 # CS227Project
-Course project of Probabilistic Model for Artificial Intelligence
+Course project for Probabilistic Model for Artificial Intelligence